replicatedhq/r8d-installer/README.md

 1. Data Replication is an app concern.
 Small clusters shouldn't have to manage the overhead of distributed CSI providers.
 1. One workflow.
 Always download all dependencies and go.
 1. Allow whitelabeling
+1. Files not flags
+1. Focus on maintainability, not availability.

 ## Batteries Included
 1. RKE2